asu-iris/course_robotics/lec9-singu/singularity.md

-Otherwise, if the Jacobian is rank-deficient at  configuration $\boldsymbol{q}$, i.e., the robot arm is a singularity at $\boldsymbol{q}$, the dimension of the range space decreases while the dimension of the null space increases, but they must satisify (recall your linear algebra)
+Otherwise, if the Jacobian is rank-deficient at  configuration $\boldsymbol{q}$, i.e., the robot arm is a singularity at $\boldsymbol{q}$, the dimension of the range space decreases while the dimension of the null space increases, but they must satisify (recall  linear algebra)

 $$\operatorname{dim}(\mathcal{R}(\boldsymbol{J}))+\operatorname{dim}(\mathcal{N}(\boldsymbol{J}))=n$$